-Using a tripod is key.
+Using a tripod for iPhone is key.
 If I don’t have one, I’ll improvise by leaning my camera against something or propping it up with rocks to keep it steady.

 On my first trip out to shoot with my new iPhone 6, I failed to realize that the tripod I had for my 4s wouldn’t fit.
 I ended up using rocks covered in goose poop to prop up my phone.
 It was gross, but I got a great shot and a good story out of it.

 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native camera app?